Nothing ruins your book like a typo.

 My goal is to edit your manuscript until it is ready to be sent to a literary agent, self-published, or submitted to a writing contest.
 In other words, I’m here to be a stepping stone for your manuscript’s path to publication.

 It depends on my schedule.
-I always have 2 – 3 books on my plate, but I almost always get to your manuscript within a month.
+I always have 2– 3 books on my plate, but I almost always get to your manuscript within a month.
 I’ll tell you up front how long it will take, and I always meet my deadlines.
-Some editors out there will try to make you wait 6 months, but as someone who has worked in the publishing industry with tight deadlines, I believe a long time frame of several months is not only unnecessary, but unprofessional.

 Also, if you have a tight time frame, for an additional fee I can do a rush edit.
-Let me know if you need a book edited quicker than my normal time.
+Let me know if you need a book edited quickly.

 No, I won’t.
 Your manuscript’s security is very important to me.

-As mentioned in the “How Does the Process Work” section above, I am happy to give you a free sample of copy editing on 2-3 pages of your book so you can see firsthand how your manuscript can be improved by copy editing before you make your decision.
+As mentioned above, I am happy to give you a free sample of copy editing on 2-3 pages of your book so you can see firsthand how your manuscript can be improved by copy editing.

 I’m not interested in changing your work — I’m only interested in making your work be the best it can be.

 I prefer Word documents, although I’ve accepted Pages before.
 The only file I can’t take is PDFs, because then I can’t change or edit anything.